Answers for your home inspection questions. This is what a buyer should know before choosing a home inspector for a property inspection.

 6. The exit (rear or side) door must not have a “dead bolt” type lock.
 They are considered “fire escape” doors and should be open able anytime.

 7. Smoke and Carbon monoxide detectors should be installed per city/village requirements and should be tested monthly.
-They do not last forever and should be replaced every 2 years.
+They do not last forever and should be replaced every several years.

 8. Replacing the furnace air filter one to three months (depends on filter) increases the habitable air quality and life expectancy of the unit.
 The furnace should be serviced annually regardless the age.